 - A. Semester Exams There will be a total of three exams throughout the course (including the final) of the semester.
 The exams will be a combination of short answer, essay, with some multiple choice and true/false questions.
 All exams will be worth 100 points.
 The exams will be posted on WyoCourses and I will provide you with the possible short answer and essay questions prior to the exam.
 However, of those short answer and essay questions, I will select a smaller number of questions for the exam, excluding several questions.
 For instance, I may provide you with four essay questions to study, but for the exam, only two of those questions will featured, and you will be asked to answer only one.
 The exams will be available online, in WyoCourses, and you may take it any time during the week in which the exam is scheduled.
 You will have 2 hours to complete the exam. - B. Summary Papers Throughout the semester, students will be assigned two readings for which they are required to complete a summary paper.
-Each assigned reading and corresponding assignments related to the readings will be worth 50 points.
-More information about the summary papers requirements will be made available at a later time. - C. Class Participation/Group Discussion During the course of the semester, there will be 10 weeks where we will have group discussion through online discussion boards, and you are expected to participate in the course discussion boards.
+Each assigned reading and corresponding assignments related to the readings will be worth 40 points.
+More information about the summary paper requirements will be made available at a later time. - C. Class Participation/Group Discussion During the course of the semester, there will be five weeks where we will have group discussion through online discussion boards, and you are expected to participate in the course discussion boards.
 Typically, one or two starter questions will be posted to begin the discussion and then students can either respond to those questions or raise other issues based on the reading that they are interested in.
 Each module/week will have its own discussion board with a closing date.
 In order to receive a high participation grade, you need to post multiple times in each module's discussion board before the closing date.
-Each week, and in each module's discussion board, you should post once yourself (original post), and post two responses to other's posts.
+For each week where a discussion board is scheduled, you should post once yourself (original post), and post two responses to other's posts for both questions, if there are two assigned.
 When you post your own comment, you should reference some aspect of the reading and where appropriate, end the post with a question to invite comments from other students.
-Your original post should be a two to three paragraphs long, and your paragraphs should consists of at least three sentences.
+Your original post should be two to three paragraphs long, and your paragraphs should consist of at least three sentences.
 You will not be required to cite the textbook or utilize APA citation format for the discussion board.
 However, if you reference material outside the course, it must be attributed for through some type of cite or link to the source.
+As a reminder, you must post both an original post and two response posts for each question to receive full points.